egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 | 2014-03-03 | 68.7417 | 69.6913 | 68.6616 | 69.3117 | 59667923 |  0.199626 |         0.289 | 69.1371 |

 The purpose of this project is to predict the future values of the closing price, which corresponds to the column `close`.
 To make predictions is necessary to chose a subset of columns which values can be known a priory and used for the prediction, unfortunately all the column values except date and label (which finally is a variant of the date) are unknown before the occurrence of the respective trading days.
-Then, the only data that can be used to predict the future closing prices is the past closing prices and the company itself.
+Then the only data that can be used to predict the future closing prices is the past closing prices and the company itself.

 ### Exploratory Visualization